Safe Documents in Microsoft 365 E5/A5

 - For read-only access to Safe Documents settings, you need to be a member of the Global Reader or Security Reader role groups.

-For more information, see Permissions in the Security & Compliance Center.
+For more information, see Permissions in Exchange Online.

-- Adding users to the corresponding Azure Active Directory role in the Microsoft 365 admin center gives users the required permissions in the Security & Compliance Center and permissions for other features in Microsoft 365.
+Adding users to the corresponding Azure Active Directory role in the Microsoft 365 admin center gives users the required permissions and permissions for other features in Microsoft 365.
 For more information, see About admin roles.

 How does Microsoft handle your data?